Hiking, Trekking and Mountaineering: What’s The Difference? And Why You Should Care

 Trekking

-Trekking is more difficult than hiking but much easier than mountaineering in terms of difficulty.
+Trekking is more difficult than hiking but much easier vs mountaineering in terms of difficulty.
 It’s characterized by:

-✔️ multi-day trip, some are several weeks or longer
+✔️ multi-day trips, some are several weeks or longer

-✔️ usually on rough or uneven terrain, i.e. could involve walking over boulders
+✔️ usually on uneven or rough terrain, i.e. could involve walking over boulders

-✔️ pack weight is usually heavier as you’re carrying more stuff, including food and carrying your own gear versus having it carried for you (but not always)
+✔️ pack weight is usually heavier as you’re carrying more stuff, including food and carrying your own gear and sleeping bag versus having it carried for you (but not always)

-✔️requires sturdier hiking boots due to heavier pack weight and rougher terrain
+✔️requires sturdier hiking boots due to heavier pack weight and mountainous terrain

 ✔️ requires a higher fitness level due to the heavier pack, terrain and length of the trip